 After the account is opened and funded, the client can schedule a coaching call.
 Although customer service representatives are available to discuss any questions or concerns, before opening the account.

-Coaching sessions can be scheduled at any time.
+Coaching sessions, with licensed financial consultants, can be scheduled at any time.

 The portfolio is professionally managed, monitored and rebalanced when necessary.